Billy Slade: First-class career

 Slade was an exceptional fielder close to the wicket, usually at short leg.
-Don Shepherd said he had “fantastic hands”.
+Don Shepherd said he had "fantastic hands".
 In 67 matches, he took 100 catches.
 He was also occasionally utilised as an off-spin bowler, taking 32 wickets at a bowling average of 46.65, with best figures of 4/144.
-He also played in four List A matches, scoring 52 runs at an average of 13.00, with a high score of 28.
+In his four List A matches, he scored 52 runs at an average of 13.00, with a high score of 28.

 International career

-He later captained Wales in the 1979 ICC Trophy, captaining the team in three matches against the Netherlands, Israel and the United States.
+Slade later captained Wales in the 1979 ICC Trophy against the Netherlands, Israel and the United States.
 Wales failed to progress from their group in the tournament, although they were not eligible for qualification for the 1979 World Cup even if they had won the event.

-He also coached cricket at Marlborough College, and in a number of other schools and clubs.
+Slade coached cricket at Marlborough College, and in a number of other schools and clubs.
 He also ran a pub in the Vale of Neath.
-He suffered from dementia in his later years.
+He suffered from dementia in his final years.